CodeFusionTech/CFSelect/README.md

 - [ ] Conditional Element Render with else clause
 - [ ] Access to dispatch with optional withDispatch props
 - [ ] Self Closing tag supporting array of values
+- [ ] Remove lodash dependency
+- [ ] Performance tests
+- [ ] Unit tests

+Please help with any of the above future maps, bugs and spelling mistakes.
-Any PR and feedbacks/issues are welcome.
+Any PR or feedbacks are welcome.

+Thank you!